 Aids and Equipment

-Mobility aids and hospice equipment includes crutches, hospital beds, wheelchairs.
-Mobility aids give the gift of getting about which we often take for granted.
+Mobility aids and hospice equipment includes crutches, hospital beds, and wheelchairs.
+Mobility aids give the gift of getting about, which we often take for granted.
 Hospital beds, especially in our hospice center, are needed to replace sleeping mats on a concrete floor.

 Support A Team Member

 We have many young adults volunteering to spend a significant amount of their lives in service caring and ministering to leprosy patients and their families.
 About a dozen have now been spending 8-10 hours most days working with patients and their children for over 5 years.
 Support is minimum wage even for India.